dmccuskey/DMC-Corona-UI/README.md

 ```

-The library has been designed to give a lot of flexibility where it is stored in your project.
+As with `dmc-corona-library`, `dmc-corona-ui` has been designed to give a lot of flexibility where it is located in your project.
 For more information regarding the library and individual widgets, visit [DMC Corona UI](http://docs.davidmccuskey.com/dmc+corona+ui).